General

 Retirement Projections

-• SA balances are used for projections for those aged below 55 at the point of using the planner.
-The initial SA balances used for projections are based on your latest available SA balances.
+• For those aged below 55 at the point of using the planner, SA balances are projected using the latest available SA balances.
 At age 55, the SA will be closed.
-SA savings will be transferred to the RA up to the Full Retirement Sum, with excess SA savings transferred to the OA.
+SA savings will be transferred to the RA up to the Full Retirement Sum (FRS), with excess SA savings transferred to the OA

-• RA balances are used for projections for those aged 55 and above at the point of using the planner.
-The initial RA balances used are based on your latest available RA balances.
-If you have indicated to sell your existing property in this planner, the refunded CPF principal amount and accrued interest that is used to meet your Full Retirement Sum will also be added to your latest available RA balances.
+• For those aged 55 and above at the point of using the planner, RA balances are projected using the latest available RA balances.
+If you have indicated to sell your existing property in this planner, the refunded CPF principal amount and accrued interest that is used to meet your FRS will also be added to your latest available RA balances.

-• Projections assume that you remain employed throughout the projection period.
+• Projections assume that you remain employed throughout the projection period, with regular CPF contributions from employment.

 • CPF contribution rates are based on those for private sector employees and government non-pensionable employees across the different age groups.